-Firstly my response was no, not really.
-Although drop-down down menus are wonderful, they won’t really serve the purpose for this particular user.
-I would recommended the use of the Quick Parts within Microsoft Word where you can store pre-formatted blocks of text which you can then quickly and easily insert into your documents with a few clicks of the mouse.
+Firstly my response to the question was no, not really.
+Drop-down menus are wonderful, but they won’t really serve the purpose for this particular user.
+Quick Parts allow you to save pre-formatted blocks of text and/or images which you can then quickly insert into any document with a few clicks of the mouse.
 It’s worth noting that there is also Quick Parts for Outlook which allows you to easily reuse text responses for email messages, see my article here.

 Quick Parts allow you to easily insert reusable information in a document without having to type it each time.
-This can be used from simple information such as your contact details through to multiple paragraphs or content including visual elements such as images, photos, SmartArt, charts, shapes and more.
+Use Quick Parts for simple information such as your contact details through to multiple paragraphs or content including visual elements such as images, photos, SmartArt, charts, shapes and more.

 To set up a Quick Part, follow these steps:

 - Open Microsoft Word (I’m using Word 2016)

-- Type in the block of text you wish to save for future use, you can include the formatting you want to use and also an image if you prefer
+- Type in the block of information you wish to save for future use, you can include the formatting you want to use and also an image if you prefer

 Tip: I use this feature for content which ranges from a long sentences through to multiple paragraphs.
 Essentially any text you include on a regular basis, you can use within Quick Parts.